Why Choose Getting Back to Nature™?

 What We Offer

-Our jams and jellies are made primarily with foraged ingredients, including some forgotten southern food that was consumed by the indigenous communities that once thrived in the South prior to European colonization and removal.
-Many of these foods, if not all, are superior in flavor and most importantly nutrition than the cultivated/domesticated varieties.
+Our artisanal jams and jellies are made primarily with foraged ingredients, including some forgotten southern plants that were consumed by the indigenous communities that once thrived in the South prior to European colonization and removal.
+This forgotten, non‐domesticated food, is superior in flavor and most importantly nutrition than the cultivated/domesticated varieties.

-We have a variety of syrups but our premier syrup is Hickory Syrup Dark.
+We have a variety of syrups but our premier syrup is Twin Forager Hickory Syrup Dark.
 It is made from the bark of the Shagbark Hickory tree and can be used in place of Maple Syrup, honey, and other natural sweeteners.
-It is not overly sweet and adds diverse flavors to your food.
+It is not overly sweet and adds diverse flavors.

 Order your historic daffodil bulbs today!

 We are available for workshops, consulting, tours, and speaking engagements.
 Contact us to learn more.